 That is why I tested a few ways to store cherries so I could benefit from their awesomness for longer durations.

 To help you keep your stash of summer cherries longer, we’ll give you the vital information you need to know.
 Use these methods to store your cherries safely and keep them tasting delicious!

 Why You Should Properly Store Your Cherries

 Cherries do not do well in warm or room temperature conditions and will quickly lose their delicious, juicy taste.
-Therefore, it is best to keep them cold if they are not being eaten immediately.
+So, it is best to keep them refrigerated if they are not being eaten immediately.

 Cherries are also known to absorb water or moisture easily, which can change their taste and texture.
-Thus, they should be kept away from liquids at all costs.
+Be sure you keep them away from liquids at all costs.

 However, it is essential that they are not exposed to sunshine unless you plan on drying them, as this allows them to deteriorate more quickly.
 Keep them in a cool and dark place until used.

 What Are Some Ways to Store Cherries?